spectrocloud/librarium/docs/docs-content/vm-management/architecture.md

 this scenario, the master interface must be a bridge, as no other type will work.

-This setup also assumes that the physical servers (the worker nodes) have four physical network interfaces that are connected to the switch as described in the following table.
+This setup also assumes that the physical servers (the worker nodes) have four physical network interfaces that are connected to the switch, as described in the following table.

 | Physical Port     | Name in OS | Purpose                                              | Switchport Configuration |
 | ----------------- | ---------- | ---------------------------------------------------- | ------------------------ |